shri5ti/shri5ti.github.io/README.md

+---
-# Home Sweet Home
+title: Home Sweet Home
+---

 Welcome to shri5ti's blog site.

+**Things to note**

-No support for front matter.
+- No support for front matter?